kentpmckinney/epi-capstone/README.md

 ## Additional Features

+* Ability to browse ingredients that are high or low in nutrients
 * Show RDA recommendations in the Totals display
 * Create nice SVG icons to represent the three different UI panels
 * Display totals for an extended set of nutrients and other useful attributes
 * Allow user to specify foods they consumed on a given day
 * Keep a history of consumed foods
-* Allow user to group foods into recipes and meals
+* Allow user to group ingredients into recipes and meals
-* Allow user to add recipes and meals to the food list
+* Allow user to add recipes and meals to the "in effect" list
 * Allow user to plan meals based on day of week
-* Totals component can display totals by day or week
+* Totals component can display totals by day or by week
 * Tablet app layout
 * Desktop app layout
 * Add a 'Dark' theme
 * Add an 'about' page and an 'options' page
 * Add animations and responsiveness
-* Split the data into two files: an index file and main file
 * Drag and drop to add foods to the menu section and into recipes
 * Use profiling tools to assess app performance and resource usage
 * Identify ways to improve app efficiency